kamelzero/attenfuse/README.md

    - Create a virtual environment (`.venv`) using Python 3.10.13
    - Install PyTorch with CUDA 12.4 support
    - Install other dependencies from `requirements.txt`
-   - Rebuild CARLA Python API for Python 3.10 from source
+   - Build CARLA Python API for Python 3.10 from CARLA 0.10.0 source

 2. **Start CARLA simulator:**
    ```bash